loop-payments/prisma-lint/README.md

 ### JSON

-Returns a JSON string representations of an object with list of violations.
+Returns a serialized JSON object with list of violations.
 Useful for editor plugins.

 ## Contributing